INTRODUCING WREN HALL

 Wren Hall was opened in November 1989.
 It is family owned by Doctor and Mrs Kesari and their daughter Mrs Anita Astle.
 Doctor Kesari was a General Practitioner for over 40 years.
 Together all have a wide range of health care experience.

-Day to day running of the Home is led by the Manager/Matron, Mrs Astle, who as a Registered General Nurse, works "Hands on" acting as role model team leader, mentor and friend.
-The Wren Hall team comprises a total of around a hundred and sixteen persons dedicated to providing the highest quality of nursing care, twenty four hours per day, to all Residents.
+Day to day running of the Home is led by the Manager, Mrs Astle, who as a Registered General Nurse, works "Hands on" acting as role model team leader, mentor and friend.
+The Wren Hall team comprises a total of a hundred and forty-five persons dedicated to providing the highest quality of nursing care, twenty four hours per day, to all Family members.

 Wren Hall is equipped with modern up-to-date facilities in accordance with the National Care Standard Commission's guidelines.
-Wren Hall accommodates a community of forty-one Residents, who are elderly and frail and maybe physically or mentally disabled, all of whom require nursing care.
+Wren Hall accommodates a community of forty-one Family members, who are elderly and frail and maybe physically or mentally disabled, all of whom require nursing care.

 The accommodation is laid out on two floors with eleven rooms on the ground floor and nineteen on the first floor.
 A passenger lift in the reception gives ready access to the upper floor.

 Autonomy and choice